bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

   [INFO] Installing system into image.
   ...

 Image is now generated.
-See Customizing image in next section on how to customize image before using it.
+See Customizing Livenet image in next section on how to customize image before using it.

 7. Using the command *bootset*, set the image one node will use.